Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are present, so the description carries full burden.
-It fully discloses behavior: builds txt2img workflow, fills unspecified parameters from defaults, auto-selects checkpoint, returns prompt_id immediately, asset_id arrives later, and can be used with view_image/regenerate.
+With no annotations, the description carries full burden.
+It discloses key behaviors: builds a txt2img workflow, fills unspecified params from defaults, auto-selects a local checkpoint, returns prompt_id immediately, and asset_id arrives via completion notification.
+This is transparent, though it omits details on error handling or state modifications.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.